 Large companies often spend millions on marketing campaigns each year.
 But, many can’t tell their total spend.

 One reason for this is that finance, accounting, and marketing calculate the spend differently.
 What’s more, their data lives across many sources.
 Some keep it in spreadsheets.
 Others use online tools.
 And third-party vendors send their cost reports with invoices, for example.

 In such a situation, getting a full view of the marketing spend is impossible.

 The solution?
-Bringing all this data together into a single data-set.
+Bringing all this data together into a single data set.
 Many marketing insights platforms allow you also to centralize different terminology.
-As a result, you can merge data labelled differently in various packages into one set.
+As a result, you can merge data labeled differently in various packages into one set.